okami-labs/mosaics-contracts/README.md

 ### Automated Testnet Deployments

-The contracts are deployed to Rinkeby on each push to master and each PR using the account `<TODO>`.
+The contracts are deployed to Goerli on each push to master and each PR using the account `<TODO>`.
 This account's mnemonic is stored in GitHub Actions as a secret and is injected as the environment variable `MNEMONIC`.
 This mnemonic _shouldn't be considered safe for mainnet use_.
 ```